srinidhii101/Book-It/README.txt

 Book It is one stop potential destination for ordinary services one might need.
-The web application provides a platform for persons with various technical skills and expertise to announce their presence and the services they can provide to people living in the Halifax community or region. ("Nketia", 2019)
+The web application provides a platform for persons with various technical skills and expertise to announce their presence and the services they can provide to people living in the Halifax community or region. ("Group 9", 2019)

 One of the features of the application is Profile management which per our scope as defined in the Proposal includes Registration and Login.
 Registration